apache/apisix/docs/en/latest/plugins/error-log-logger.md

 | keepalive                        | integer | optional    | 30                             | [1,...] | Time for keeping the cosocket alive, unit: second.                                                   |
 | level                            | string  | optional    | WARN                           |         | The filter's log level, default warn, choose the level in ["STDERR", "EMERG", "ALERT", "CRIT", "ERR", "ERROR", "WARN", "NOTICE", "INFO", "DEBUG"], the value ERR equals ERROR.         |

 The plugin supports the use of batch processors to aggregate and process entries(logs/data) in a batch.
-This avoids frequent data submissions by the plugin, which by default the batch processor submits data every `5` seconds or when the data in the queue reaches `1000`. for information or custom batch processor parameter settings, see [Batch-Processor](../batch-processor.md#configuration) configuration section.
+This avoids frequent data submissions by the plugin, which by default the batch processor submits data every `5` seconds or when the data in the queue reaches `1000`.
+For information or custom batch processor parameter settings, see [Batch-Processor](../batch-processor.md#configuration) configuration section.

 ## How To Enable And Disable